andrewpillar/cl/readme.md

 ## The ClFile

-The `ClFile` expects the cluster of servers to be organised in the above format, where the heading is the name that will be used via the command, and each subsequent entry is the server to connect to.
+The `ClFile` expects the cluster of servers to be organised in the below format, where the heading is the name that will be used via the command, and each subsequent entry is the server to connect to.